Mistakes to Avoid When Licensing Your Trade Mark

 Whilst a licensing agreement may mean that you cannot use your trade mark during the licensing period, this does not mean that you lose ownership of your trade mark.
 Rather, you remain the owner of your trade mark throughout the licensing period.

-For this reason, licensing presents a great opportunity to commercialise your trade mark when your trade mark may not be in imminent use, but you nevertheless do not wish to sell your trade mark.
+For this reason, licensing presents a great opportunity to commercialise your trade mark when you are not currently using it, but you nevertheless do not wish to sell your trade mark.

 2. Drafting a Licensing Agreement